 From the time I was a youngster in the seaside community of Pacific Beach, I had been absolutely in love with dolphins.
 My admiration for this amazing animal is not unique.
 Most people who have a spiritual bone in their bodies will never forget crossing paths with a dolphin, whether it is actual, in a movie, on a nature show, or in a book.

-Being a very sensitive and deep thinking child, as well as being fairly dramatic in my expression, I elevated the dolphin to god-like status upon my very first meeting.
-When I saw them at Sea World, I came away from that encounter believing that dolphins were magical messengers, with vital information somehow essential for the whole world.
-I was only six years old, and pretty impressionable.
+Being a very sensitive and deep thinking child, as well as being fairly dramatic in my expression, I elevated the dolphin to god-like status upon my very first meeting, at 9 years old, on a Marlin fishing trip with my neighbors.
+When I saw them at Sea World, I was only sixteen years old, and still pretty impressionable.
+I came away from that encounter believing that dolphins were magical messengers, with vital information somehow essential for the whole world.

 They say intermittent positive re-enforcement is one of the most powerful ways to establish behavior change or to alter a belief, so over a span of years when I was still under the age of practical disbelief, I would stand in front of the vast Pacific Ocean, and “Call the Dolphins”.
 Two times, maybe three (out of a hundred) they showed up!